|

 Set text one point smaller than the default type size on

-trap; text on the next line, which can be further formatted
+input trap is planted; text on the next line, which can be

 Unlike the above font style macros, the font style alternation